owentechnologist/roach-semantic-lookup/README.md

 python3 bottlewebinterface.py
 ```

+## try it out by going to http://localhost:2020/menu

 ## the web interface allows you to choose a prompt template or rag wrapper (see below for setup) for the LLM and offers the choice to save the generated responses in the database for rapid reuse

 The UI looks like this: